qury/docker-nvidia-steam/README.md

 Also please make sure that the nvidia driver you use to build your docker container is the same as the one installed on your host.

 ### Pulseaudio - Slackware64
 Your distribution might have everything configured for you, but Slackware does not use the variables XDG_RUNTIME_DIR and it also does not have the /run/user/ directories set up.
-So i created a file in /etc/profile.d to do it.
+So i created a file in /etc/profile.d to do it.(/etc/profile.d/steam.sh)

 ```
 #!/bin/sh
-XDG_RUNTIME_DIR=/run/user/$USER
-PULSE_FOLDER=/run/user/$USER/pulse
+XDG_RUNTIME_DIR="/run/user/$USER"
+PULSE_FOLDER="/run/user/$USER/pulse"

-export $XDG_RUNTIME_DIR
+export XDG_RUNTIME_DIR
-export $PULSE_FOLDER
+export PULSE_FOLDER

 if [ ! -d "$XDG_RUNTIME_DIR" ]; then
   mkdir -p $XDG_RUNTIME_DIR
-  chown  $USER XDG_RUNTIME_DIR
 fi

+chown  $USER $XDG_RUNTIME_DIR

 if [ ! -d "$PULSE_FOLDER" ]; then
   mkdir -p $PULSE_FOLDER
-  chown  $USER PULSE_FOLDER
 fi

+chown  $USER $PULSE_FOLDER

 ```